charlesbolducGIS/scc-donations/README.md

 - Using this access token and the `transactionToken` (which acts as an `authorization_token` for the Payments API), the backend calls the Blackbaud Merchant Services (BBMS) Payments API to complete the transaction.
 - Token refresh is handled automatically by the backend, with the refresh token securely stored in Upstash Redis (Vercel KV), ensuring continuous API access across serverless function invocations.
 - The frontend dynamically displays the current deployment environment (e.g., "Preview Environment") for clarity during testing.
+- After a successful donation, the user is redirected to a dedicated "Thank You" page (`public/thankyou.html`) which displays the donation amount and provides a link back to the Conservation Commission website.

 ---